boldare/boldare-tech/content/posts/2018-11-05--naming-sass-color-variables.md

 $dark: #010105;
 ```

-Above implementation works, but only in small projects where style guide contains only a few variations of colors.
+Above implementation is fine, but only in small projects where style guide contains only a few variations of colors.
 What about rapidly growing projects with literally tons of color variants?
 We don't even know when things can turn into something like this: